Behavioral Medicine Track

 HMC Inpatient Rehabilitation

 On the inpatient rehabilitation rotation, residents become core members of a multidisciplinary rehabilitation team made up of physicians, nurses, PTs, OTs, SLPs, and others.
 They learn to engage with racially, ethnically, socioeconomically, and language-diverse medical patients recovering from recent trauma or illness.
 They will perform biopsychosocial assessments, and lead efforts to manage psychiatric disorders, substance abuse disorders, adherence to treatment issues, and adjustment to disability as well as acute and chronic pain, stress, and insomnia.
 Residents learn about common cognitive, behavioral, and psychological conditions associated with traumatic injuries such as brain injury and spinal cord injury as well as neurological conditions such as stroke and aneurysms.
 They learn how to adapt evidence-based treatments for the above conditions to the inpatient rehabilitation setting.
 They gain experience working on multidisciplinary teams, co-treating patients with rehabilitation colleagues, and working with and through team members to help patients, their loved ones, and rehabilitation team members cope more effectively with the rehabilitation process.
-Residents may participate in interpreting and reporting on results from a brief neuropsychological testing battery administered by a dedicated psychometrist and supervised by Drs.
-Peterman, Goldberg, or Dasher.
+Residents may participate in administering, interpreting and reporting on results from a brief neuropsychological testing battery as supervised by their attendings.

 The Madison Clinic